Urigo/angular-meteor/atmosphere-packages/angular2-html-templates/README.md

 ## Angular 2 HTML templates compiler for Meteor

-This package provides an HTML compiler that required in order to write Angular 2.0 code inside Meteor application.
+This package exports an HTML processor that processes HTML files as follows:

-The HTML compiler is based on two compilers:
-* HTML compiler which compiles the main endpoint of your application - that means the only file that contain `<head>` and `<body>` tags.
+* Checks whether your app contains a main HTML file(s), i.e. a file with `<head>` and `<body>` tags.
+  If there are mutiple of them, it combines them together;
-* Templates compiler - those are HTML files that used as templates, the **must not** contain any `<head>` or `<body>` tags.
+* HTML files that don't contain `<head>` or `<body>` tags are treated as resources, i.e. they are become available on the server as static resources (i.e., added with `Meteor.addAsset`);
+* Adds two Node JS-modules for each template's HTML content and template URL to be able to import them in ES6 style:
+  `import contentUrl from './foo.html'`, `import content from './foo.html!raw'`.

 ### Installing the compiler